-We have begun planning an extraordinary Pioneer Travel adventure to Morocco, scheduled to take place in May 2021.
+We have begun planning an extraordinary Pioneer Travel adventure to Morocco.
 We hope you will consider traveling with us!

 Trip Length: 12 - 14 days

 More information will populate this webpage in the coming weeks.
 If you are interested in learning more about this trip, please fill out this interest form.
 We will contact you with more details just as soon as plans solidify.

 If you have any questions, please contact Andrew McPheeters, Associate Vice President of Alumni, Parent, and Student Engagement at email@example.com or 503-768-7936.

 To give you a flavor of what our trip will look like, please see the information below from our 2018 Morocco trip:

 May 6-19, 2018

 Led by Dr. Oren Kosansky, Associate Professor of Anthropology and